Siobhan Burke, VMD

 Dr. Kimball takes great pride in giving her patients the care and attention that comes from a life-long passion for veterinary medicine.
 As a child she grew up under the wing of her father, also a veterinarian, working in his hospital in Cornwall, New York.
 She started watching him perform surgery from the time she was 3 years old, then worked as a kennel attendant and eventually as a technician before heading off to vet school.

 Dr. Kimball has a strong interest in soft-tissue surgery and all areas of small animal general medicine.
 She is raising her three children and various pets with her husband, Sam, yet another veterinarian!
 In their spare time they enjoy music, boating, traveling and cooking.

 Associate Veterinarian Naomi Oliver joined the team at Driftway Animal Hospital in January of 2016.
 Originally from Albany, NY, she attended Smith College for her undergraduate degree in Biological Science where she graduated Cum Laude.
 She earned her Doctorate of Veterinary Medicine from Cornell College of Veterinary Medicine, where she received the Mary Louise Moore Prize in Immunology.
 She is a member of the Massachusetts Veterinary Medical Association and the American Veterinary Medical Association, and her professional interests include internal medicine, dermatology, endocrinology and geriatric medicine.

 "Being a primary care veterinarian is basically my dream job," says Dr. Oliver.
 "It satisfies my intellectual curiosity and love of medicine while allowing me to interact with people and animals all day."

 Dr. Oliver has three cats: Lev, Puck and Trucker, and two dogs, Zeke and Honey, both mixed breeds.
-She enjoys reading, walking the dogs and spending time with her spouse Sheryl and son Isaiah.
+She enjoys reading, walking the dogs and spending time with her spouse Sheryl and two sons.